QCrBox/QCrBox/docs/tutorials/wrap_python_command.md

 from simple_cod_module import cif_to_search_pars, get_number_fitting_cod_entries
 ```

-The function `cif_file_to_specific_by_yml` is designed to manage the CIF files' input and output, converting the CIF keywords used by QCrBox into those required by `simple_cod_module`.
+The function `cif_file_to_specific_by_yml` is designed to manage the CIF file illustratings' input and output, converting the CIF keywords used by QCrBox into those required by `simple_cod_module`.
 Additionally, we'll utilize two specific functions from `simple_cod_module` to execute our desired logic.

 Let's proceed to define the necessary Python functions within `configure_cod_check_tutorial.py`.
 Add this below the `import`s: